finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

   });
 ```

-Here you notice that our code have `extractor`, but what is it ? **Extractor** is used to collect chunks server-side and it expose an API to get them as script tags or script elements.
-You can see full list API [here](https://loadable-components.com/docs/api-loadable-server/).
+Here you notice that our code have `extractor`, but what is it? **Extractor** is used to collect chunks server-side and it expose an API to get them as script tags or script elements.

+<small>Note: You can see full list API [here](https://loadable-components.com/docs/api-loadable-server/).</small>

 Let's continue, after we use it on server, also update on `client.js`, and add the following code: